simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 More about the status field: transactions, or individual postings within a transaction, can be in one of three states, represented by a single character:

-- empty (no status character) = uncleared
+- empty (no status character) = no explicit status
 - `!` = pending (aka "tentatively cleared")
 - `*` = cleared

-When reporting, you can filter by status using the `-C/--cleared` and `-U/--uncleared` flags or the `status:` query.
+When reporting, you can filter by status using the `-C/--cleared`, `--pending`, `-U/--uncleared`, and `--not-pending` flags, or the `status:` query.

 This feature is optional, but can be helpful for reconciling with real-world accounts.
-What "uncleared", "pending", and "cleared" actually mean is up to you.
+What "pending" and "cleared" actually mean is up to you.

 A suggestion: use cleared (`*`) to mark transactions that are "complete", ie:

 - they have cleared with the bank, or the cash has been handed over
 - you are satisfied they are recorded accurately in the journal
 - the resulting account balance reported by hledger agrees exactly with the external source of truth, if any (eg the bank's online register or statement)

 Then, with --cleared you'll see the current balance at your bank, with --uncleared you'll see things which will probably hit your bank soon (eg uncashed checks), and with neither flag (the default) you'll see the most up-to-date state of your finances.

 I don't use pending (`!`), but perhaps it is useful in very tricky reconciliations, as a temporary marker for transactions matched so far, allowing you start over more easily.
+Another use is to flag transactions that need to be revisted such as those related to receivables or payables.

-Note, the --uncleared flag matches both uncleared and pending things ("everything not definitely cleared").
+Note, the --uncleared flag matches both pending things and those with no status ("everything not definitely cleared"), and --not-pending matches both cleared things and those with no status ("everything definitely not pending").
+To match things with no status only, use `status:`.
-Currently, to match pending things only, use `status:!`, and to match uncleared things only, `not:status:! not:status:*` (`status:` seems buggy).

 Some [editor modes](#editor-support) highlight entries differently based on their status.
 In Emacs ledger-mode, you can toggle transaction status with `C-c C-e`, or posting status with `C-c C-c`.